BGIResearch/imageQC/README.md

 # ImageQC
 ## brief introduction
 STOmics microscope ImageQC software is intended for assessing the quality of microscope images.
-Besides resolution and sharpness, it also evaluates stitching quality of a STOmics chip image by referring to the background track lines.
+Besides resolution and sharpness, it also evaluates stitching quality of a Stereo-seq chip image by referring to the background track lines.
 The ImageQC software has two main applications.
-Firstly, a fluorescent image of a tissue mounted S1 chip (STOmics, Cat.
-No.: 1000028487) should pass the ImageQC evaluation to ensure that it fulfills requirements for the downstream data analysis via SAW pipelines.
-Secondly, with the aid of a STOmics test chip (BGI, Cat.
-No.: 1000029779), the software can also be used to assess if a microscope is compatible with the STOmics protocols.
+Firstly, with the aid of a STOmics Microscope Assessment Chip T (1cm*1cm) (STOmics, Cat.
+No.: 101CT111), the software can be used to assess if a microscope is compatible with the STOmics protocols.
+Secondly, a fluorescent image of a tissue mounted Chip T (STOmics, Cat.
+No.: 111CT114) should pass the ImageQC evaluation to ensure that it fulfills requirements for the downstream data analysis via SAW pipelines.

 ## Computer system requirements